RaphaelOliveiraMoura/bootcamp-gostack-challenge-02/mobile/README.md

   - react-native start
 ```

-This app was made and tested just in a android smartphone.
+<p style="color: #ff4241;">This app was made and tested just in a android smartphone.
 Because I dont't have support to run and test in a IOS phone.
-So probabily will be some UI mistakes to IOS Plataform.
+So probabily will be some UI mistakes to IOS Plataform.</p>

 # 🚀 Preparing and running application